Space-time as a structured relativistic continuum: Special solutions: semisimple Lie groups with trivial central extensions

 Let us finish with a few remarks concerning space-time dimension.
 It turns out that the dimension $4$ is in some sense peculiar.
 The case $n=1$ would be completely trivial, because $S=0$.
 If $n=2$, then $S$ need not vanish, but quite independently of $\phi$ the Killing tensor $\gamma[\phi]$ is singular.
-In $3$-dimensional manifolds the theory is nontrivial and there exist closed solutions with $S[\phi]$, $\gamma[\phi]$ covariantly constant.
+In three-dimensional manifolds the theory is nontrivial and there exist closed solutions with $S[\phi]$, $\gamma[\phi]$ covariantly constant.
 These solutions correspond to the Lie algebras $so(3,\mathbb{R}) = su(2)$, $so(1,2;\mathbb{R}) = sl(2,\mathbb{R})$, However, if $(M, \gamma[\phi])$ is to be interpreted as a pseudo-Riemannian space-time structure, then these solutions are inapplicable.
 Indeed, $su(2)$ is Riemannian (elliptic signature) and $sl(2,\mathbb{R})$ admits closed time-like curves.
-En three dimensions there are no breathing-closed solutions because two-dimensional Lie algebras are never semisimple.
+In three dimensions there are no breathing-closed solutions because two-dimensional Lie algebras are never semisimple.
 Therefore, $n=4$ is the lowest dimension compatible with our theory and admitting Lie-algebraic solutions (breathing-closed fields).
+This is interesting in itself and perhaps from the point of view of the anthropic principle.